-Usually, if there are ongoing care proceedings, the Local Authority will offer to pay for independent legal advice so you are clear what being a Special Guardian would mean and to ensure that any support offered is appropriate and in line with what you need.
+Usually, if there are ongoing care proceedings, the local authority will offer to pay for independent legal advice.
+It ensures that you fully understand what being a Special Guardian would mean and ensure that any support offered is appropriate and in line with what you need.

-Please do not hesitate to call us to discuss further.
-We are here to help and have a number of experienced solicitors in our family department to advise you.
+Please do not hesitate to call us on 01603 660 811 for further guidance.
+We are here to help and have a number of experienced solicitors to advise you.